Page

 Severe Oxidation

-Severe oxidation happens when basic oxidation is ignored, penetrating headlights deeply.
-Restoring is a complex, multi-step process involving the removal of tough oxidation.
+Severe oxidation happens when basic oxidation is ignored, penetrating deeply into the headlight lens.
+Restoring is a complex process, often requiring additional steps for the best possible results.

 • Yellowed Headlight